kevinkuo52/NDL_Disney_Chatbot/README.md

 -Replies are tailored to the personality chosen, and personalities are based on the movie script;

--If an input does not match with any of the preset keywords, then it defaults to a base answers;

 -Some answers given by the bot have more than one possible answer, so the response is randomized;

 -Some Q&A are more than one layer of the decision tree